Parlato sentencing delayed by judge, citing need for more time to review "sentencing submissions"

 Parlato pleaded guilty in August to a single count of willful failure to file returns involving cash transactions of more than $10,000.
 The charge is an IRS-related felony.

-Under federal sentencing guidelines, Parlato faces a potential sentence from Arcara of 24 to 30 months behind bars, a fine of $10,000 to $25,000 and a period of supervised release of between 1 to 3 years.
+Under federal sentencing guidelines, Parlato faces a potential sentence of 24 to 30 months behind bars, a fine of $10,000 to $25,000 and a period of supervised release of between 1 and 3 years.
 The federal prosecutors, as part of their plea agreement with Parlato, have said they will not seek a prison term of more than 24 months.

 Parlato's defense, in a sentencing memorandum submitted to the judge, asked Arcara for a "non-guidelines sentence."
 Specifically, they asked that Parlato be placed on federal probation, with no time behind bars.